flant/shell-operator/KUBERNETES.md

 * `kind` — object's Kind.
 * `namespace` — object's Namespace.
 If empty, implies operation on a Cluster-level resource.
 * `name` — object's name.
-* `jqExpression` — describes transformations to perform on an object.
+* `jqFilter` — describes transformations to perform on an object.
 * `subresource` — e.g., `status`.

 ##### Example